omersha/omersha.github.io/_posts/2017-01-10-a-whole-new-dimension-of-optimization.md

 <div><p>
-Many times, this can be used to convert problems that are unsuitable for coordinatewise-optimization into problems that are solvable coordinatewise, and lead to a significant improvements.
+Many times, this can be used to convert problems that are unsuitable for coordinatewise-optimization into problems that are solvable coordinatewise, and lead to significant improvements.
 For example, it can make a nondifferentiable convex objective into a separable one.
 </p></div>